patukuri-yaswanth/MUSIC_STORE_ANALYSIS/README.md

   order by c desc
   Limit 1

-3Q- What are top 3 Values of total invoice?
+# 3Q- What are top 3 Values of total invoice?

 select customer_id,total from invoice order by total desc limit 3

-4Q- Which city has the best cutomers?
+__4Q Which city has the best cutomers?
 We would like to throw a promotional Music Festival in the city we made the most money.
-Write a query  that returns one city that has the highest sum of invoice totals.Return both the city name & sum of all invoice totals.
+Write a query  that returns one city that has the highest sum of invoice totals.Return both the city name & sum of all invoice totals?__

 select billing_city,sum(total) as invoice_total
 from invoice
 group by billing_city
 order by invoice_total desc

-5Q-Who is the best customer?The customer who has spent the most money will be declared the best customer.
+__5Q-Who is the best customer?The customer who has spent the most money will be declared the best customer.
-   Write a query that returns the person who has spent the most money?
+   Write a query that returns the person who has spent the most money?__

 select customer.customer_id,customer.first_name,customer.last_name,sum(invoice.total) as total from customer